coders-camp-2021-best-team/TeamUp-API/.github/ISSUE_TEMPLATE/bug.md

 name: Bug
 about: Template for issue with bug report
 title: bug/{scope}-title
-labels: "type: bug"
+labels: 'type: bug'
-assignees: ""
+assignees: ''
 ---

 **Description of the bug**